ChyneaD/ChyneaD.github.io/Visualization.md

 ```
 ```
+# Sometimes it's nice to have different types of representation

-# If a histogram isn't the best type of representation for your data, there are also code options for box plots and bar plots:
+#If a histogram isn't the best type of representation for your data, there are also code options for box plots and bar plots:
-# Box plots and bar plots are changed very easily using matplotlib as you simply need to replace the phase kind='box' with kind='bar'
+#Box plots and bar plots are changed very easily using seaborn
 sns.catplot(kind='box',
            data=df,
            x='flankers', y='rt_ms')